iceye-ltd/product-documentation/docs/productFormats/grd.md

 The 'digital numbers' in the image data layer $DN_{GRD}$ of amplitude SAR products are stored in a GeoTIFF file format using unsigned 16 bit integer representation along with a combination of commonly used and specifically defined GeoTIFF tags.
 GeoTiff files are readable with standard image processing and GIS software tools.

-Different imaging modes and different incidence angles may have a native sample spacing in the slant range that is not square and so square sample spacing and a circular impulse response function in the ground plane is achieved either by varying the transmitted bandwidth or by applying multi-looking during the slant to ground transformation and detection process.
+It is common for different imaging modes and different incidence angles to have a native range-azimuth sample spacing in the slant plane that is not square.
+Square sample spacing and a circular impulse response function in the ground plane is achieved either by varying the transmitted bandwidth or by applying multi-looking during the slant to ground transformation and detection process.

 Typically, the conversion from complex samples to amplitude only samples is performed as